fstromback/mymake/README.md

 To pass parameters to the compiled program, use the `-a` parameter.

+## Parallel builds

+Mymake supports parallel builds by default.
+When you run `mm --config` for the first time, mymake asks for the number of threads you want to use when compiling by default.
+This is then written into your global `.mymake`-file.
+As it resides in the global `.mymake`-file, it can be overwritten in local configurations and even from the command line using `-j 3` or `-j 1` to disable parallel builds temporarily.

+When building projects in parallel, mymake analyzes the dependency graph of your targets and finds projects which can be compiled in parallel without breaking any dependencies between them.
+This can be disabled on a project-by-project basis by setting `parallel` to `no`.

+When building single targets, mymake assumes that all source files (except any precompiled headers) can be compiled in parallel.
+If this is not the case, disable parallel builds for those targets by setting `parallel` to `no` in that `.mymake`-file, or in a global section of your `.myproject`-file.
+Pre- and post build steps are never run in parallel.

+To limit how many compilation processes are spawned during compilation, mymake examines `maxThreads`.
+Mymake spawns maximum that many processes globally, even if two or more targets are compiled in parallel.

 ## Configuration files

 Configuration in mymake is done by assigning values to variables.
 Each variable is an array of